8r4d/wp-sheetmusic/sheetmusiclibrarian/readme.txt

 A sheet music manager for the orchestra website.

-Note: This plugin does not provide security or block access.
+Note: This plugin does not provide security or block access to copyrighted materials.
+It is meant to be used on a page with restricted access to users with permission or rights to access materials.
 Please use a WordPress page or plugin that controls viewing of a page or post in conjunction with this plugin.

 As the volunteer in charge of managing our online member music library where musicians can download their sheet music, it's a chore keeping things organized all season.
 I built this plugin to simplify the task.